whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-15-Sprezza-Box-June-2015-Review.md

 <p>I've tried this toothpaste before thanks to other subscription boxes.
 It's minty fresh, has a cool packaging and the size is great for travelling.</p>

 <p><i class="icon-exclamation-sign"></i><b> VERDICT:</b> Every item in this box was quality, useful and will definitely bump up your style.
 The value was definitely there too, it came up to $83.82 which is almost triple the cost!
-I'd definitely recommend this box if you love to accesorize or you're looking to upgrade your style.
+I'd definitely recommend this box if you love to accessorize or you're looking to upgrade your style.
 My husband is happy with this box and will continue to subscribe.</p>

 <TABLE  BORDER="5">
    <TR>